 The Nominating and Corporate Governance Committee is composed of three directors: Messrs.
 Dempsey, Kortlang and McJunkin.
 All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
-The Nominating and Corporate Governance Committee did not formally meet during the 2013 fiscal year, but worked informally to identify, evaluate and recruit Mr. Weber and Mr. Mora as new directors.
+The Nominating and Corporate Governance Committee met once during the 2014 fiscal year, and also worked informally to identify, evaluate and recruit Mr. Mora as a new director.
 The Nominating and Corporate Governance Committee has adopted a written charter that is available to stockholders on the Company's website at http://investor.enphase.com/governance.cfm.